 '''

 <serialization>

 <portable-version>1</portable-version>

 <portable-factories>

 <portable-factory factory-id="1">

-Portable-factory factory factory-id="1">

-Portable-factory factory fact
+Portable-factory factory factor

 '''

 You can also use the interface VersionedPortable which enables to upgrade the version per class, instead of global versioning.
 If you need to update only one class, you can use this interface.
 In this case, your class should implement VersionedPortable instead of Portable, and you can give the desired version using the method VersionedPortable.getClassVersion().